 Selected Social Determinants of Health for Rural Wyoming

-Most Wyomingites have some form of health insurance coverage, although 17.0% of its residents lack health insurance (Kaiser, 2013).
-According to the USDA Economic Research Service, the average per-capita income for Wyomingites in 2013 was $52,826, although rural per-capita income lagged slightly at $51,823.
-Estimates from 2013 indicate a poverty rate of 11.2% exists in rural Wyoming, compared to a 10.2% level in urban areas of the state.
-The ERS reports, based on 2009-2013 ACS data, that 7.8% of the rural population has not completed high school, compared to 7.4% of urban populations.
+Most Wyomingites have some form of health insurance coverage, although 10% of its residents lack health insurance (Kaiser, 2014).
+According to the USDA Economic Research Service, the average per-capita income for Wyomingites in 2014 was $54,584, although rural per-capita income rose above at $54,789.
+The ERS reports, based on 2010-2014 ACS data, that the poverty rate in rural Wyoming is 12.2%, compared with 10.4% in urban areas of the state.
+7.9% of the rural population has not completed high school, while 7.4% of the urban population lacks a high school diploma according to 2010-2014 ACS data reported by ERS.
 The unemployment rate in rural Wyoming is at 4.3%, and in urban Wyoming it is at 4.4% (USDA-ERS, 2014).For a national comparison, please see an overview of the United States.

 Centers for Medicare and Medicaid Services: Rural Health Clinic List; Flex Monitoring Team: Critical Access Hospital List; Kaiser Family Foundation State Health Facts; National Association of Community Health Centers: Key Health Center Data By State; U.S. Census Bureau QuickFacts; USDA Economic Research Service: State Fact Sheets